The Road Travelled

 Early on it was discovered that quite a few had passed, (72 known of and a quarter of these by their own hand and mostly lighting guys) so it was time to remember.
 As someone said “I am sick of catching up with mates at funerals”.
 It became a living wake to share a bit of history and honour all those that can’t catch up and to catch up with those still here.
 We may never see each other again.

-Piggy decided it was important to provide a book of contacts to bring a few smiles and let old colleagues catch up and chat, or just send a message.
-He did not want to see any more of his mates leave us because they feel unloved or alone.
+It was decided it was important to provide a book of contacts to bring a few smiles and let old colleagues catch up and chat, or just send a message.

 The Pre 1982 Reunion